Sparse modeling study of extracting charmonium spectral functions from lattice QCD at finite temperature: Mock data Analysis

 In this section we show the results of the mock-data tests using SpM.
 As mentioned above, SpM has been applied to correlation functions computed on actual lattice QCD data only in a few cases, and meson spectral functions at finite $T$ have not yet been computed by using this method.
 Therefore, before we analyze the actual lattice QCD data of meson correlation functions by using SpM, we first test the method with mock data that mimic possible charmonium spectral functions. \\

 Since we are interested in the applicability of this method to meson correlation functions, we will prepare spectral functions that reproduce correlation functions close to those computed for lattice QCD.
 This spectral function is shown in Sec.~\ref{subsec:mock_spf}.
 Another aspect is applicability with respect to the number of data points and the quality of the data.
 The results of these investigations are discussed in Sec.~\ref{subsec:dependence_Nt_epsilon}.
+A further aspect examined in this work is the reproducibility of the anticipated peak structure.
+In Sec.~\ref{subsec:validation_spf}, this issue is addressed by means of analyses of mock data generated from free spectral functions without peaks to see how reliably SpM reconstructs the spectral feature.